Mouse Morris

-Michael "Mouse" Morris, formally the Hon.
-Michael Morris, (born 4 April 1951) is an Irish racehorse trainer and former amateur and professional jockey.
+Michael Francis Leo Morris, informally known as "Mouse" Morris (born 4 April 1951), is an Irish racehorse trainer and former amateur and professional jockey.
 As a trainer, he has won the Grand National and the Cheltenham Gold Cup, and has won the Irish Grand National twice.
-In 2016, he won both the Grand National and Irish Grand National double.
+In 2016, he won both the Grand National and Irish Grand National.
+He is formally known as the Honourable Michael Morris.